Paint will NOT hide the order of cat or dog urine! If the floor has been painted Option 2 will not work! You have two options.

 Option 1) Tear up your carpet.
 Tear out the wood flooring and put NEW wood down.
+Strip/remove the paint.

-Option 2) This is a multistep process and will take most of the day to get done after you rip out the carpet in your bedroom or any other room.
+Option 2) This is a multi-step process and will take most of the day to get done after you rip out the carpet in your bedroom or any other room.

 Step 1.
 Take a mixture of 50/50 white vinegar and water.
 Now get yourself a scrub brush and scrub your wood floor with the mixture, don’t be afraid to soak the flooring.
-Once your done scrubbing, let it dry( this may take a few hours). *Do not mop up any standing water, let it air dry
+Once you are done scrubbing, let it dry( this may take a few hours). *Do not mop up any standing water, let it air dry

 Step 2.
 Now get some powder laundry detergent.
-Mix two or three scoops of the laundry detergent in with a bucket of water.
+Mix two or three scoops of laundry detergent in with a bucket of water.
 Grab your scrub brush.
 Yep, you guessed it!
 Scrub your floor, don’t be afraid to soak it.
 Let it air dry. *Do not mop up any standing water, let it air dry

 Step 3.
 Repeat Step 1.
 After you let this air dry, the pet urine smell should no longer be present.

-I have use Option 2 with good success for an apartment I cleaned out for someone.
+I have used Option 2 with good success for an apartment I cleaned out for someone.
 The people who once lived there used the hallway closet as the litter box (the closet was the box).
 A trail of cat poop leading to the closet trampled into the carpet to where it was about 3/4 inch thick of poop.

 After spending a day scrubbing the floor using Option 2, there was no visible odor that a pet even occupied the apartment.